'You can hear the ice melting'

 Video

-A new art installation has been unveiled outside London's Tate Modern gallery, called Ice Watch.
+An art installation featuring 30 blocks of ice brought from Greenland has been unveiled at London's Tate Modern.

-The work by the Scandinavian artist Olafur Eliasson consists of 30 melting blocks of ice brought from a fjord in Greenland.

-The artist says it is a topical reminder of the dangers of the warming of the planet.

 -